Looking to establish and manage an information sharing activity and don't know where to start? QGCIO has a practical tool that can assist....

 The Four Phases of the Framework

-Additionally, the framework has two mechanisms that strengthen and support an information sharing activity through the Prepare phase (the agreement establishment phase).
+Additionally, the framework has two mechanisms that strengthen and support an information sharing activity.
 These are:

 - Permitted Usage Conditions Model